Does Car Oil Evaporate?

 Finally, it’s also possible that your oil level sensor is simply inaccurate.
 This isn’t necessarily a cause for concern, but it’s something to keep in mind if you’re constantly adding oil to your car without any obvious explanation.

-Does Engine Oil Evaporate in Engine?
+Does Engine Oil Evaporate in the Engine?

 As the temperature of your engine increases, the oil starts to break down and evaporate.
 This is normal and happens with all types of oils.
 The hotter your engine gets, the more oil will evaporate.

-The main reason why engine oil evaporates is because it’s made up of light hydrocarbons.
-When these hydrocarbons are heated, they turn into vapors that quickly escape into the air.
+The main reason why engine oil evaporates is that it’s made up of light hydrocarbons.
+When these hydrocarbons are heated, they turn into vapours that quickly escape into the air.
+Over time, evaporation will cause your oil level to drop.

 If you don’t check your oil regularly and top it off when needed, this can lead to serious problems like engine damage or failure.
+So how can you prevent evaporation?
+Unfortunately, there’s little you can do to prevent it from happening entirely.

 However, you can slow it down by using a high-quality synthetic oil in your engine.
 Synthetic oils have larger molecules than traditional oils, so they resist breaking down and evaporating as much at higher temperatures.
+To keep your engine healthy and prolong its life, regularly check the oil level and top it off as needed.

 Using a synthetic oil can also help reduce evaporation rates.